janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 end
 ```

-We load dependency plugins before we include/extend the modules, because the
+We load dependency plugins before we include/extend the modules, so that the
-plugin will potentially want to override its dependency plugins.
-We also
+plugin is able to later override those dependency plugins.
+We also provide a
-provide a configuration method, where the plugin can accept additional options
+configuration method, where the plugin can accept additional options for its
-for its functionality.
+functionality.

 The above is roughly how `Roda.plugin` actually looks like, with the addition
 of handling `Roda` subclassing and freezing for thread-safety.